Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 AttachmentX.TechnoType=               ; TechnoType that can be attached, currently only units are supported AttachmentX.FLH=0,0,0                 ; integer - Forward, Lateral, Height AttachmentX.IsOnTurret=false          ; boolean
+AttachmentX.RotationAdjust=0          ; rotation in DirType, from -255 to 255
 ```

 ### Custom Radiation Types